 Before sending your child to an OOSS, to check if it’s suitable for your child you can:

-- Ask to see the Safeguarding & Child Protection Policy (check that it is in date).
-This may be available on their website
+- Ask to see the Safeguarding and Child Protection Policy (check that it is in date).
+This may be available on their website.

 - Ask about the qualifications and experience of the staff and volunteers

 - Ask for confirmation regarding the DBS certification of staff and volunteers

 - Ask for a tour of the setting and check that the site is safe

 - Ask if they have a Designated Safeguarding Lead (DSL) onsite at all times when children are present

 You can also look for online reviews of the setting or speak to parents who use/ have used the same setting.

 If your child is already at an OOSS you can:

 - Ask your child what they are enjoying about attending and if they have any concerns.

 - Ask the OOSS regularly about your child’s progress.